addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 describe('Tests for Todo', function() {
 ```

 Models should ideally have default values for attributes.
-This helps ensure that when creating instances without a value set for any specific attribute, a default one (e.g '') is used instead.
+This helps ensure that when creating instances without a value set for any specific attribute, a default one (e.g. '') is used instead.
 The idea here is to allow your application to interact with models without any unexpected behavior.

 In the following spec, we create a new Todo without any attributes passed then check to find out what the value of the ```text``` attribute is.
-As no value has been set, we expect a default value of ```''``` to be returned.
+As no value has been set, we expect a default value of `''` to be returned.

 ```javascript
 it('Can be created with default values for its attributes.', function() {